Innovate faster and cut risk with PHP experts from Zend Services.

 Typically, the scripts manage the logic, data presentation, and user-input gathering via HTML.
 So, when you use this approach, the business logic will not be separate from the data representation.

-While one monolithic script could be used, a more flexible approach would be to separate the main functions into separate scripts.
+You could use one monolothic script.
+Or you could separate the main functions into separate scripts.
 For example, using CRUD commands, you could write a:

-Additionally, to provide forms that are appealing to users and representative of data formats requires the retrieval of data-attribute information, which adds to script complexity.
-And if the data attributes change, you need to change the various forms used to display and manipulate data, possibly in multiple places throughout the scripts.
+Scripts can get complex, too.
+That's because they need to provide forms that are appealing to users and representative of data formats.
+This requires the retrieval of data-attribute information.
+And if the data attributes change, you need to change the various forms used to display and manipulate data.
+And this might possibly be in multiple places throughout the scripts.

 And, it is relatively simple to add additional CRUD functionality.
 All you need to do is add the following lines to your script:

-The disadvantage of developing PHP applications using PHPgrid is that it can be challenging to evolve or scale the application to deliver new functionality.
+The disadvantage of using PHPgrid is that it can be challenging to evolve or scale the application to deliver new functionality.
 For example, it could be difficult to add a function that uses the records retrieved via PHPgrid as input to an RPG call (via the iToolkit/XMLService).

-Another option for developing PHP applications that run on your IBM i systems, and interact with your Db2 databases is to develop PHP applications that leverage a framework and middleware, such as the Laminas Project (formerly Zend Framework) and its corresponding middleware solution, Mezzio (formerly Expressive).
-Read this blog for more information about the Zend Framework’s transition to Laminas.
+You could also leverage a PHP framework and middleware, such as the Laminas Project (formerly Zend Framework) and its corresponding middleware solution, Mezzio (formerly Expressive).

 If you have been around PHP development for a while, you probably know all about frameworks.
 If you haven't been exposed to frameworks, don't worry.
 Here are some definitions that will help: